nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Settling outstanding fees from students: `settle`

-Settles the amount repaid by the student and adds it to the paid amount.
+Settles the amount owed by the student and adds it to the paid amount.
 To record payment which is not related to the owed amount, you may use the [`pay` command](#receiving-payment-from-a-student-pay).

 **Format:** `settle INDEX amount/AMOUNT`